LegendofRobbo/Robbos-Drug-Mod/README.md

 # Robbos-Drug-Mod

-A garrysmod addon, adds drugs to DarkRP
+A garrysmod addon, adds about a dozen drugs and special effects to DarkRP

-used to be commercial but idc anymore lol